mappls-api/mappls-ios-sdk/docs/v1.0.34/MapplsGeofenceUI.md

   // If you're on a background thread and want to execute code on the main thread, you need to call async() DispatchQueue.main.async {
 let geofenceInstance: MapplsGeofenceView =  {
-geofenceView = MapplsGeofenceView.init(geofenceframe: self.view.bounds)
+geofenceView = MapplsGeofenceView.init(geofenceframe: self.view.bounds, delegate: self)
 geofenceView?.autoresizingMask = [.flexibleWidth, .flexibleHeight]
  return geofenceView
 }()
-geofenceInstance.delegate = self
 self.view.addSubview(geofenceInstance)
 }
 }